Chair, Pensions and Lifetime Savings Association

 Jamie is a Fellow of the Association of Chartered Certified Accountants with over 24 years’ financial services experience having joined B&CE in 1994 from Barclays Bank Plc.

-Chairman, DB Council
+Chair, DB Council

 Frank joined RPMI Railpen Investments in 2004 as Finance Director and became Managing Director, Investments in 2009, supporting the Trustee of the multi-employer rail industry pension schemes.
 He oversaw the investment business streams of RPMI and Railpen Investments, with assets under management of some £20 billion, until his retirement from RPMI in 2015.